tmendonca28/anthonymendonca/tech-learning/index.md

 <h2 id="y2022">2022</h2>

-* [How your ISP may know what site you are browsing to](/tech-learning/isp-info-gathering/) tries to understand how ISP's can potentiall see what domains you are browsing.
+* [How your ISP may know what site you are browsing to](/tech-learning/isp-info-gathering/) tries to understand how ISP's can potentially see what domains you are browsing.
 (August)

 * [Understanding Secure Access Service Edge (SASE)](/tech-learning/sase-101/) provides a brief introduction to SASE.
 (August)